IBM-Blockchain/HSM/Z-HSM/README.md

 - The following instructions require a Docker Hub account.
 - You will need to provide a storage class for your PVC.
-- These instructions assume you connect to your Kubernetes cluster and are comfortable to use `kubectl` commands.
+- These instructions assume you can connect to your Kubernetes cluster and are comfortable to use `kubectl` commands.
 - You should have an [openCryptoki HSM](https://www.ibm.com/support/knowledgecenter/linuxonibm/com.ibm.linux.z.lxce/lxce_usingep11.html) configured for your Z environment and you have the values of the HSM **EP11_SLOT_TOKEN_LABEL**, **EP11_SLOT_SO_PIN**, and **EP11_SLOT_USER_PIN**.

 # Step 1.
 Build and push PKCS #11 proxy image